Grief: For a child

+Death of a celebrity

 Loss during childhood

 When a parent or caregiver dies or leaves, children may have symptoms of psychopathology, but they are less severe than in children with major depression.
-The loss of a parent, grandparent or sibling can be very troubling in childhood, but even in childhood there are age differences in relation to the loss.
+The loss of a parent, grandparent or sibling can be very troubling in childhood, but even in childhood, there are age differences in relation to the loss.
 A very young child, under one or two, may be found to have no reaction if a carer dies, but other children may be affected by the loss.

 At a time when trust and dependency are formed, even mere separation can cause problems in well-being.
 This is especially true if the loss is around critical periods such as 8–12 months, when attachment and separation are at their height and even a brief separation from a parent or other caregiver can cause distress.

 Even as a child grows older, death is still difficult to fathom and this affects how a child responds.
 For example, younger children see death more as a separation, and may believe death is curable or temporary.
 Reactions can manifest themselves in "acting out" behaviors, a return to earlier behaviors such as thumb sucking, clinging to a toy or angry behavior.
 Though they do not have the maturity to mourn as an adult, they feel the same intensity.
 As children enter pre-teen and teen years, there is a more mature understanding.

 Adolescents may respond by delinquency, or oppositely become "over-achievers".
 Repetitive actions are not uncommon such as washing a car repeatedly or taking up repetitive tasks such as sewing, computer games, etc. It is an effort to stay above the grief.
 Childhood loss can predispose a child not only to physical illness but to emotional problems and an increased risk for suicide, especially in the adolescent period.

 Grief can be experienced as a result of losses due to causes other than death.
 For example, women who have been physically, psychologically or sexually abused often grieve over the damage to or the loss of their ability to trust.
 This is likely to be experienced as disenfranchised grief.

 In relation to the specific issue of child sexual abuse, it has been argued by some commentators that the concepts of loss and grief offer particularly useful analytical frames for understanding both the impact of child sexual abuse and therapeutic ways to respond to it.
 From this perspective, child sexual abuse may represent for many children multiple forms of loss: not only of trust but also loss of control over their bodies, loss of innocence and indeed loss of their very childhoods.

 Relocations can cause children significant grief particularly if they are combined with other difficult circumstances such as neglectful or abusive parental behaviors, other significant losses, etc.